 - Participate in training, provided by SPDG, on understanding the components of quality core instruction, the essential components of a coherent support system, and the ways in which these components support student progress.

 - Provide training to parents in targeted SPDG school districts within the state on quality core instruction and response to intervention (RTI).

 - Provided training around RTI and quality core instruction to Education Service Cooperatives (ESCs) and Local Education Agencies (LEAs).

 - Provide support to District Implementation Teams and schools around parent and community engagement for RTI.

 - Work directly with the SPDG Project Director and other stakeholders for planning and delivery of professional development and technical assistance.

-Tracy is the TCFEF representative on the State Professional Development Grant (SPDG) Core Management team where she functions as the Family & Community Liaison.
+Teresa is the TCFEF representative on the State Professional Development Grant (SPDG) Core Management team where she functions as the Family & Community Liaison.
 This provides her with additional insight into the state’s work on Response to Intervention (RTI).
 She is excited for her work on the new SPDG grant which will assist State educational agencies in reforming and improving their systems for personnel preparation and professional development to improve results for students with disabilities.